danielshaya/reactivejournal/README.md

 ## Examples

-There are few example applications in the code that work through the typical use cases and are worth considering in more detail.
+There are few core example applications in the code that work through the typical use cases and are worth considering in more detail.

 ### HelloWorldApp_JournalPlayThrough